wandell/FISE-git/README.md

 We are writing this book in Quarto from POSIT.
 Downloading Quarto for Mac was easy and good.
 Downloading vscode, installing the Quarto extension, was good.

-In addition to putting the book on GitHub pages at some point, we will probablyk deposit a PDF version on Stanford Digital Repository.
+In addition to putting the book on GitHub pages at some point, we will probably deposit a PDF version on Stanford Digital Repository.

 I installed the GitHub extension to vscode, but I preferred to use the GitHub Desktop to manage this repository.
 Partly this is because I couldn't figure out how to use my GitHub passkey to connect from vscode.
 Someday, though, I should make this work.